 Heraldry in Westeros and in the real world

 Overall, the heraldry of the Seven Kingdoms seems to be quite similar to that of medieval Europe, at least in purpose.
 Most of the Seven Kingdoms use escutcheon-shaped coats of arms; Dorne, however seems to favor circular coats of arms that are not widely seen anywhere else.
-There is little or no mention of the heraldic vocabulary of Westeros, either; in the real world those terms are subject to strong variation according to language, but Westeros seems to have a far more restricted set of languages and might well have a unified heraldic vocabulary.
+There is little or no mention of the heraldic vocabulary of Westeros, either; in the real world heraldry has its own collection of jargon known as blazonry, whereas in Westeros arms tend to be described in standard English.

 Round shape COA of House Martell of Dorne.

-Also, it is worth noting that real world heraldic rules and terminology seem to have little formal use in Westeros and may in fact be non-existent, including the well-known Rule of tincture that dictates that metals (argent and or, usually meaning white, grey or silver and yellow or gold) shouldn't be used over metals, nor should "colors" (the most traditional being vert (green), gules (red), azure (blue), sable (black) and purpure (purple)) (less frequently (such as bleu-celeste (sky blue), sanguine (blood-red), tenné (an orange-tawny color) and murrey (mulberry-coloured)) be placed over other colors either.
-See examples:
+Also, it is worth noting that real world heraldic rules and terminology seem to have little formal use in Westeros and may in fact be non-existent, including the well-known Rule of tincture which dictates that metals (argent and or, i.e. white and gold) should not be placed over other metals, and colours (vert, gules, azure, sable and purpure, i.e. green, red, blue, black and purple) should not be placed over other colours.
+Examples of this rule being broken include:

 The tincture known as "furs" however are used in Westeros heraldry; for example:

 In traditional heraldry no distinction is made between white, silver and light grey, which are all named "argent".
 Likewise, both gold and yellow are considered "Or".
 That is not so in Westeros: white, (light) grey and silver are treated as distinct tinctures and can be used together on a coat of arms.
 Examples are:

 House Slate Pale grey, a double tressure white